cicadoves/cicadoves/README.md

 - ⚡ Fun fact: ...
 -->

+- I'm a newbie to programming
-A newbie, currently learning stuffs from __a certain groups of people that likes to do some trolling__
+- I'm currently learning from __a certain group of people that likes to do some trolling__